What Is a Sawed-Off Shotgun?

 However, the court unanimously concluded that possessing a sawed-off shotgun doesn’t have any relationship to helping support a “well-regulated militia.”

 Is It Possible to Obtain a Sawed-Off Shotgun?

 There are a number of guidelines if you wish to possess a sawed-off shotgun or rifle:

 - The person acquiring the shotgun must be at least 21 years of age.

 - Local state laws should be considered.
 Anyone living in a state where sawed-off shotguns are illegal should avoid attempting to acquire one of these weapons.
 These include states like California, Minnesota, New Jersey, Rhode Island, Virginia, and the state of Washington.

 - That person must also have a permit from the ATF.

-- A proper form is necessary for an application.
-People looking to build a sawed-off shotgun must fill out ATF Form 1, the Application to Make and Register a Firearm.
+- People looking to build a sawed-off shotgun must fill out ATF Form 1, the Application to Make and Register a Firearm.
 Those who buy one will fill out ATF Form 4, which helps determine if someone is eligible for a firearm.

 - The applicant must also undergo a thorough background check.